BenningJustus/BenningJustus.github.io/_posts/2018-10-13-DP-Shortest-Path.md

 sp(cost, 1, 1)
 ```

-#### A few notes and comments:
+#### Note:

 This code is highly inefficient.
-In a second Post I'll talk about why that is and how to fix that.
+In a second post I'll talk about why that is and how to fix that.